machdyne/einszeit/README.md

 ### Random data

-This command will generate 32 bytes of random data, it can be used to test the quality of the hardware randomn number generator with testrand.sh.
+This command will generate 32 bytes of random data, it can be used to test the quality of the hardware random number generator with testrand.sh.

 ```
 ez -R